 Did you know that when you schedule your test can affect the price?
 If you have some flexibility, ask your service provider if they offer different rates for off-peak appointments.
 Technicians often have busier and slower periods, and scheduling your test during a less hectic time can sometimes lead to savings.
 Being flexible might mean booking your appointment a few weeks in advance or choosing a mid-week slot instead of a Monday morning.
 It’s a simple conversation that could lower your bill, and it helps the service company manage their schedule more efficiently, creating a win-win for everyone.

-Bundle with Other Plumbing Services
+Ask About Bundling with Other Services

 If you have other plumbing maintenance on your to-do list, bundling services can be a great way to save.
 Having a technician make a single trip to handle multiple tasks is more efficient for them, and those savings are often passed on to you.
 For instance, if you have more than one backflow device, ask about a discount for testing them all during the same visit.
 You could also pair your backflow test with an annual water heater flush or a general inspection of your plumbing services.
 Combining jobs reduces service call fees and gets more crossed off your list in one go, making it a smart move for both your property and your wallet.